-Further, similar methodology was accepted by the Commission in Southern Pioneer's earlier DSC-FBR Plan Annual Update filings submitted and approved in Docket Nos.
-14-SPEE-507-RTS, 15-SPEE-519-RTS, and 16-SPEE-497-RTS.
-I would also point out that, especially given the results (i.e., decrease of approximately one percent), the additional effort required to attempt a sort of proportionate change for each rate component is neither economical nor a good use of resources and defeats the intent to minimize consulting and regulatory cost.
+Further, similar methodology was accepted by the Commission in Southern Pioneer's earlier DSC-FBR and 34.5kV FBR Plan Annual Update filings submitted and approved in Docket Nos.
+14-SPEE-507-RTS, 15-SPEE-519-RTS, 16-SPEE-497-RTS, and 17-SPEE-476-TAR.
+I would also point out that, especially given the results (i.e., increase of approximately two percent), the additional effort required to attempt a sort of proportionate change for each rate component is neither economical nor a good use of resources and defeats the intent to minimize consulting and regulatory cost.
 However, it is possible that this adjustment methodology could change in future years of the DSC-FBR Plan; but given the minor change being made, the benefits of an energy-based adjustment outweigh doing something more detailed, expensive, potentially controversial, and time consuming.